 She took her mother’s name, Margaret Marie, when she entered.
 She served as a teacher or principal for 35 years, until 1993.

 “I heard a quiet, gentle voice from God saying, ‘Come and work with God’s poor,’” she said.
-Sister Margaret Marie worked with the poor at the reception desk at the Sister Visitor Center in Louisville for 22 years before retiring earlier this year.
+Sister Margaret Marie worked with the poor at the reception desk at the Sister Visitor Center in Louisville for 22 years before retiring in 2015.

 “Of all the ministries in which I have been involved, I feel helping God’s poor is the greatest blessing in my life,” she said.
 DeAnn Hollis says, “The heart of the ministry is not measured in size, but by the depth of our commitment to make a difference in the lives of others.
 I feel I have done this by my service to the poor,” Sister Margaret Marie said.